Contact Us for a Free Consultation (213) 542-0979

 • figure out what the law says, and

-Many of my clients want to look into whether or not they can actually defend their identity theft fraud case.
+Many clients want to know whether they can defend their identity theft fraud cases.

 Of course, any great criminal defense attorney is going to look to see if you have a defense, but in these types of cases, you're certainly not going to be able to manufacture a defense.

-The defense would have to flow naturally — would have to make sense, an obviously, you'd either have to be innocent or the prosecutors would have to have problems proving the case for a certain reason.
+The defense would have to flow naturally, make sense, and be obvious.
+You'd have to be innocent, or the prosecutors would have problems proving the case for a certain reason.

 Some of the most common defenses against identity theft charges include: